-Lupus can overlap with other health conditions, leading some people to face a second or third diagnosis.
-For example, people with lupus may also experience costochondritis (inflammation in the chest) or Sjögren’s syndrome (another autoimmune disease affecting the entire body).
-When someone has more than one condition at the same time, it’s called a comorbidity.
+Lupus can overlap with other health conditions, leading some people to receive additional diagnoses.
+For example, people with lupus may also experience Sjögren’s disease, formerly known as Sjögren’s syndrome.
+This is another autoimmune disease that affects the entire body.
+When someone has more than one condition at the same time, it’s referred to as a comorbidity.

-Inflammation is a common trait among lupus, costochondritis, and Sjögren’s syndrome — and various other health problems.
+Inflammation is a common trait of both lupus and Sjögren’s disease — and of various other health problems.
 The term “inflammation” refers to an overactive or inappropriate immune response.

-Sjögren’s is another disease that stems from inflammation.
-In fact, the symptoms of Sjögren’s can be similar to those of lupus, and doctors may have trouble differentiating the two conditions.
+Sjögren’s, like lupus, also stems from inflammation.
+In fact, the symptoms of Sjögren’s can be similar to those of lupus, and doctors may have trouble telling the two conditions apart.
 Dry eyes and dry mouth are more common in Sjögren’s because it affects the salivary glands.
-But the condition may also cause joint pain, skin rashes, and kidney problems the way lupus does.
-Your rheumatologist can treat both conditions, so they’ll be your best resource in determining whether you have more than one diagnosis.
+But the condition may also cause joint pain, skin rashes, and kidney problems, which are also symptoms of lupus.
+Your rheumatologist can treat both conditions, so they are your best resource for determining whether you have one or both diagnoses.

-MyLupusTeam members frequently discuss the comorbidities they experience.
-“I was diagnosed with costochondritis.
-The pain has been around for about two months (my last doctor thought it was stress-related),” explained one member.
-“I was given a steroid shot to help.
-My doctor was also leaning toward Sjögren’s and not lupus. … Are these related or is the timing a coincidence?”
+Members of MyLupusTeam often discuss their comorbidities.
+One member shared, “I was given a steroid shot to help.
+My doctor was also leaning toward Sjögren’s and not lupus … Are these related, or is the timing just a coincidence?”

-From these and other discussions on MyLupusTeam, it’s clear that many people with lupus have additional symptoms or coexisting inflammatory conditions.
-If you have questions about whether you might be living with other conditions in addition to lupus, reach out to your rheumatology team for further evaluation.
+From these and other discussions on MyLupusTeam, it’s clear that many people with lupus also have additional symptoms or other inflammatory conditions.
+If you have questions about whether you might be living with other conditions along with lupus, reach out to your rheumatology team for further evaluation.

 MyLupusTeam is the social network for people with lupus and their loved ones.
-On MyLupusTeam, over 223,000 people with lupus come together to ask questions, give advice, and share their stories.
+On MyLupusTeam, more than 232,000 people with lupus come together to ask questions, give advice, and share their stories.

-Do you have other autoimmune disorders or symptoms like costochondritis?
-What testing or treatments have helped?
-Post your thoughts in the comments below, or start a conversation by sharing on MyLupusTeam.
+Do you have other autoimmune disorders like Sjögren’s disease?
+What tests or treatments have worked for you?
+Post your thoughts in the comments below, or start a conversation by sharing on your Activities page.

 Get updates directly to your inbox.